School Tours

 "Discover Your Past" at Belle Grove

 Belle Grove's exciting learning adventure uses hands-on activities to bring history to life.
-Combining four interactive learning experiences, the tour provides an understanding of how inhabitants of Belle Grove lived and worked over two hundred years ago.
-Belle Grove is a time machine, offering those who climb aboard a trip back through the extensive history of Virginia's northern Shenandoah Valley.
+Combining interactive learning experiences, the tour provides an understanding of how inhabitants of Belle Grove lived and worked over two hundred years ago.
+Belle Grove is a time machine, offering a look back through the extensive history of Virginia's northern Shenandoah Valley.
 The journey reflects the economic, social, and political development of the region over more than 200 years.
 Closely modeled on the Virginia Standards of Learning and the West Virginia Instructional Goals and Objectives, the “Discover Your Past” Tour brings classroom lessons to life.
 Belle Groves makes history come alive, offering the sights, sounds and activities of the past.
 During the tour, small groups rotate between locations on the property and participate in interactive learning experiences.

 The Manor House